Twitter Instagram

 Are the prizes fixed amounts?

 In any standard draw, all prizes apart from the jackpot are fixed amounts.
-The prize for matching two numbers is a free Lucky Dip.
-The payouts for matching three, four or five numbers are £30, £140 and £1,750 respectively.
+The payouts for matching two, three, four or five numbers are £1, £10, £50 and £1,000 respectively.
 If you match five main numbers plus the Bonus Ball, you win £1 million.
-The jackpot is a different value in each draw and is shared between players if there are multiple winners.
+The jackpot changes from draw night to draw night - it rolls when nobody wins and is shared between players if there are multiple winners.

 What are the odds of winning?